codeenigma/ce-contrib-tools/README.md

 This will attempt to delete the feature branch and an array of possible local merge branches, which you can see in the code where we declare the variable `fb_branches`.

 It will then execute a `git prune` to update the `origin` remote's local cache.
 If your remote is not called `origin` you can set another remote with `--remote`.
 Similarly, if your default branch is not `2.x` you can specify another with `--default`, just as you can with `prepare_branch`.

+# update_repos
+This has two optional arguments:

+* `--default` - allows you to set the default branch you're working from, defaulting to `2.x` - note, it will also set the `devel` branch to `devel-$TARGET_BRANCH` so assumes both exist - e.g. `--default 3.x` will set the default branch to `3.x` and the development branch to `devel-3.x`
+* `--remote` - allows you to specify a remote other than `origin`, e.g. `--remote my-fork`

+# Usage
+* Go to the directory above a set of directories containing ce-provision/deploy repositories, for example if you have a directory at `/home/joe/infras` with your client infra repos in, e.g. `/home/joe/infras/acme`, `/home/joe/infras/example`, etc. then `cd /home/joe/infras`
+* Execute the `update_repos` command

+It will then loop over all the subdirectories of the parent directory, save the current branch, attempt to check out and pull the testing and live branches, then checkout the original branch again to leave the repo how it was.
+For infra repos it will automatically switch to `test`/`apply` for testing and live respectively.
+For config repos, if you are using anything other than `devel-2.x`/`2.x` then you will need to specify the default branch using `--default`.
+The same `--remote` and `--default` settings will be applied to all subdirectories.